How to Recover Your Writing Confidence (Even if You Think You Never Had Any)

 - Continue learning and practicing as you develop your craft

-However … a real lack of confidence can be a huge stumbling-block for would-be writers.
+However … a deep lack of confidence can be a huge stumbling-block for would-be writers.

-If you find yourself constantly revising and tweaking, or if you cringe every time you show a piece of writing to a friend or publish a blog post, or if you work always sounds stilted and guarded … then this post is for you.
+If you find yourself constantly revising and tweaking, or if you cringe every time you show a piece of writing to a friend or publish a blog post, or if you work always sounds stilted and guarded … then you might need some help regaining your confidence.

 I titled this post how to recover your writing confidence.

-Perhaps you were in primary school.
-You wrote a story, maybe in the style of an author you enjoyed.
+Maybe you loved writing when you were a child.
+You wrote stories in the style of an author you enjoyed.
 (All my early stories were Enid Blyton rip-offs…)

-Perhaps you were a teenager.
+Or maybe you were a teenager when you last felt confident writing.
 You might have written for the school newspaper.
 Maybe you wrote poetry or song lyrics.
 You probably knew that you weren’t perfect – but you still felt pretty confident in what you were doing.

 At some stage, you enjoyed writing.
 It hardly crossed your mind to feel anxious about the process.